JerryAgbesi/ds-algorithms/README.md

-# Slightly-Techie-coding-challenges
+# ds-algorithms
-This is a collection of coding challenge solutions and general implementations of some data structures (Mostly in Python)
+A collection of coding challenge solutions and general implementations of some data structures and algorithms (Mostly in Python)